Does Your Mother Know: Critical reception

 Critics were mostly favorable to the song.
 In a contemporary review, Billboard felt the song sounds like those from the musical Grease, saying that "the sweet, airy vocals contrast effectively with the rocking instrumentation."
 Cash Box said that it is a "rocking departure for the group, although the overall sound is still Europop."
 Record World said that "this buoyant pop-rocker is destined to become a classic."
 Cliff White from Smash Hits wrote a favorable review saying, "When it comes to pure, no-nonsense pop music performed with flair and no hint of condescension, Abba generally pull it off better than most.
 This time [...] they've excelled themselves with a lively rocker that I'll be happy to hear on my tranny any time over the next couple of months."
+Record Business said that it is "packed with inventive ideas that register with each further spin."
 However, the Los Angeles Times was less liking of the song, with reviewer Robert Hilburn referring disparagingly to the song (and ABBA's output in general) as "cream puff" music.
 (Note: Hilburn used the term "cream puff" as opposed to "bubble gum", as he felt the latter was associated too much with the 1960s.)
+Paul Morley of New Musical Express also disparaged the single, describing it as "nimble Swedish R&B".
+James Parade and Monique of Record Mirror wrote that "For a change Bjorny sings but Abbs seem to be flagging aesthetically at the moment."
 Retrospectively, AllMusic reviewer Donald A. Guarisco said of the song that "ABBA's recording balances the song's rock elements with dance music touches to create an intriguing dance/rock hybrid" and that its "macho feel is enhanced by a rockabilly-styled melody that flowers into a swinging chorus".